Yeliz Başa: Career

-Yeliz Başa began her sports career at the age of 14 in the youth team of Beykoz Spor in her hometown.
+She began her sports career at the age of 14 in the youth team of Beykozspor in her hometown.
 She transferred to Beşiktaş one year later.
-After playing for the youth team between 2002 and 2004, and for the juniors team from 2004 tp 2006, she entered the senior team, where she was part of until 2012.
+After playing for the youth team from 2002 to 2004, and for the juniors team from 2004 to 2006, she entered the senior team, where she was part of until 2012.

 Her successful performance in 2011–12 season led her to the membership in the Turkey women's national volleyball team.

 In the 2012–13 season, she transferred to NEC Red Rockets in Japan after signing a one-year contract.
 She became so the first ever Turkish women's volleyball player in Japan.
 She enjoyed champion title in the Japan's V.League after winning 23 of the 28 matches.
 Named MVP in many games, she contributed to her team's champion title.

 The next season, she signed a contract for one year with Hyundai Hillstate in South Korea.
 She also became the first ever Turkish volleyball player in South Korea.

 She returned to Japanese NEC Red Rockets team and played 2014-2016 seasons.

 In the summer of 2016, she signed with the Czech Republic's Agel Prostejov team and was transferred to Halbank, Turkey in January 2017.